 Shrinkage or backfill cracks are not unusual in foundation walls, especially at the corners of basement windows.
-Fall Creek Homes will seal cracks that exceed 1/8 inch in width.
+During the warranty period, Fall Creek Homes will seal cracks that exceed 1/8 inch in width.

 Cosmetic Imperfections

 Slight cosmetic imperfections in foundation walls, such as a visible seam where two pours meet or slight honeycombing (aggregate visible), are possible and require no repair unless they permit water to enter.